-All deer and turkey hunters, including landowners and lessees, must have valid deer and/or turkey hunting permits.
-Resident landowners and lessees who meet the qualifications may obtain the no-cost resident landowner permits listed below.
+All deer and turkey hunters, including landowners, must have valid deer and/or turkey hunting permits.
+Resident landowners who meet the qualifications may obtain the no-cost resident landowner permits listed below.

 Take this quick quiz to see if you can get no-cost resident landowner permits.

 If you meet one of the conditions below, you can get no-cost resident landowner permits.

 - You must own at least 5 continuous acres or be an immediate household member age 6 or older of someone who does.

 Note: Landowners do not need to live on their land to qualify for landowner permits; they must, however, be Missouri residents.

 - You must be a general partner of a partnership, an officer of a resident or foreign corporation, an officer or managing member of a resident limited liability company, or an officer of a benevolent association organized pursuant to Chapter 352 of the Revised Statutes of Missouri when the before mentioned organization owns at least 5 continuous acres.
 In the case of corporate ownerships, all registered officers of a corporation can qualify, and they are not required to reside on the land.
 People who own stock in a corporation (shareholders) do not qualify.

 Immediate household member is defined as anyone, related or unrelated, whose legal residence is the same as the qualifying landowner for at least the last 30 days.
 Family members whose legal residence is elsewhere do not qualify.